JungleComputing/advert/README.txt

 This Ibis distribution contains the Ibis advert library and and implementations of the advert server (written in Python), provided in "server".
-Also some test files are included in "ibis.advert.test".
+Also some test and benchmark files are included in "ibis.advert.test".

 Ibis is free software.
 See the file "LICENSE.txt" for copying permissions.

 See the file INSTALL.txt for a description of how to install ibis.

-	The users's guide in the docs directory ("docs/usersguide.pdf") explains how to compile and run your Ibis application.

-	The programmer's manual ("docs/progman.pdf") contains a detailed description of the Ibis Application Programmer's interface (API), illustrated with example code fragments.
+	The programmer's manual ("docs/progman.tex") contains a detailed description of the Advert server Programmer's interface, illustrated with example code fragments.

 The javadoc of Ibis is available in "javadoc/index.html".